matteobarbieri/libtcod-tutorial/NOTES.md

   XBOX-like controller (or at least the same amount of inputs).
 - Boss fights?

+## Game mechanics

+How about NOT having stats at all, meaning that it is automatically assumed that a character of a given class would have no reason to increase stats that are not their main one?

+Or maybe providing sort of templates but not a real class system?

+### Combat

+ * **Melee**: hitting is relatively easy (let's say base 75% chance), moderate amount of damage.
+ * **Ranged**: hitting is less easy without a decent bonus in precision (given by weapon/stats/range).
+Firing rate depends on weapon.
+ * **Ability/spell**: hitting is almost automatic, also damage dealt is usually high, however there is a limit to the frequency of attacks due to _cooldown_/_energy cost_.
+ * **Pets/turrets**: Sort of constant _DOT_, however the final blow most of the times will have to be inflicted by the player.

+In case the enemy has multiple viable targets (i.e. the player and his/her minions/pets/mercenaries), use a smart threat system to choose the target (and possibly stick to it after that, it would not really make sense for a mob to continuously switch target).

 ### Factions

 There are several factions (not many).
 Accepting some contracts instead of